Dr. Gary Tanchak, D.C.

 Amplitude / Stroke Length

-Amplitude, or sometimes called stroke length, is how far the head of the massage gun travels, and this is where this gun shines.
+Amplitude, sometimes called stroke length, is how far the head of the massage gun travels, and this is where this gun shines.

 Even the Hypervolt Plus lags ~2mm behind it.
-OPOVE M3 Pro is another herculean massage gun but with a 15mm amplitude.
+OPOVE M3 Pro is another herculean massage gun with a 15mm amplitude.

-achedaway pro Measured Amplitude
+achedaway pro: 16mm Measured Amplitude

-Amplitude?
+What about its amplitude?
 The longest in the business – 16mm.

 Stall Force

 The stall force is the amount of pressure needed to stop the massage gun from revving.
-Often this happens when you press the head on to your body.
+Often, this happens when you press the head onto your body.

 The stall force determines what kind of massage you will have with a particular gun.
 Higher stall force means deeper percussive massage.